Fraud Blocker 3 Insights For Better Interpersonal Communication

 How does all this help improve your interpersonal communication?
 Start by being aware of your filters – and that your listeners have filters as well.
 A healthy, functioning human being picks up and makes sense of numerous nuances in communication.
 If this sounds overwhelming, the simplest thing you can do is to always give the benefit of the doubt.

-Tip 2: Give The Benefit of The Doubt, ‘Coz We’re All Interpreting
+Tip 2: Give the Benefit of the Doubt, ‘Coz We’re All Interpreting

 Choose the most generous interpretation of what you hear.
 Choose to be curious about how the other party saw and heard you.
 I promise that this one change is the opening to more effective interpersonal communication, and less pain.